ootbingo/oot-bingo-generator/README.md

 ## Run

-To run the sandbox code which generates cards with an example goal list (v10.1), run:
+To run the sandbox code which generates cards using an example goal list (v10.1), run:

 ```bash
 npm start
 ```

-This will run [src/sandbox/main.ts](/src/sandbox/main.ts), where you can also add your own code to experiment with the generator.
+This will run [src/sandbox/main.ts](/src/sandbox/main.ts).
+You can edit this code or add your own code to experiment with the generator.

 ## Test